 Having an idea is one thing, but having a legitimate plan is another.
 Starting a business without a plan is very risky, and having a blueprint for your business is essential for its success.
 Writing a business plan is the best way to test whether or not an idea for starting a business is feasible.
 Writing a business plan can save you a great deal of time and money if working through the business plan reveals that your business idea is untenable.

 Having a plan will also ensure that you pay attention to both the broad operational and financial objectives of your new business and the details, such as budgeting and market planning.
-Spending the time to work through the process of writing a business plan will make for a smoother startup period and fewer unforeseen problems as your business becomes established.
+Spending the time to work through the process of writing a business plan will make for a smoother startup period and fewer unforeseen problems as your business become established.

 Additionally, new businesses need both startup and operating capital to get off the ground and without a well-developed business plan, there is no chance of getting debt financing from established financial institutions such as banks or equity financing from angel investors.